Technical DataHOW DO WE APPLY E-COATING ON FLEXPIPE PARTS AND WHAT IS E-COATING?

 Since these colors were selected from a photo taken without perfect light conditions, the white pipes look a little gray.
 As you can expect, this shade is desaturated as an absolute white would be the absence of color.
 In this case, we can see a slight desaturation when exposing the pipes to UV rays.
 Therefore, we consider white pipes to have good UV resistance.

 Yellow pipes have shown little to no change at all during the Weather-Ometer test.
 We consider the yellow pipe to be highly resistant to UV rays.

 You’ll want to avoid using orange pipes if your structure will be used outdoors and if the stability of its color matters.
-We were surprised to see just how close the orange matched the yellow pipe’s tone after the test.
-We consider this color to have a poor resistance to UV exposure.
+We were surprised to see how close the orange matched the yellow pipe’s tone after the test.
+We consider this color to have a low resistance to UV exposure.

 We hope that this information will prove to be helpful in your decision process.
-If you would like more information about Flexpipe parts’ UV resistance, contact us to get the complete Micom Laboratories report with all the data.
+If you would like more information about Flexpipe parts’ UV resistance, contact us to get the complete Micom Laboratories to report with all the data.